turbot/steampipe-plugin-doppler/docs/tables/doppler_environment.md

 # Table: doppler_environment

 By default, each project has three default environments for defining configuration at the root level: Development, Staging, and Production.
-Configs are responsible for vaulting and managing app config and secrets such as API keys, database urls, certs, etc.

 ## Examples